Pneumococcal vaccine: Belgium

 The national vaccination program started vaccinating newborns in 2004 with the 7-valent pneumococcal conjugate vaccine (PCV 7).
 This was changed into the 13-valent conjugate (PCV 13) in 2011.
 The switch to the 10-valent conjugate (PCV 10) was made in July 2015 in Flanders and May 2016 in Wallonia.
 In late 2020 a start was made with the vaccination of care home residents with the 23-valant pneumococcal polysaccharide vaccine (PPV 23).

 Canada

-The Public Health Agency of Canada's general recommendations are 13-valent pneumococcal conjugate vaccine (PCV 13) vaccine for children aged 2 months to 18 years and 23-valent pneumococcal polysaccharide vaccine (PPV 23) vaccine for adults.
+The Public Health Agency of Canada's general recommendations are the 13-valent pneumococcal conjugate vaccine (PCV 13) vaccine for children aged 2 months to 18 years and the 23-valent pneumococcal polysaccharide vaccine (PPV 23) vaccine for adults.

 India

 In May 2017, the Government of India decided to include the pneumococcal conjugate vaccine in its Universal Immunization Programme.

 The Netherlands

 The national vaccination program started including the pneumococcal vaccine for newborns in April 2006.

 The Health Council advised in 2018 that those who are over the age of 60 should also be vaccinated on a 5-year recurring schedule.
-The resulting program from this, NPPV, started at the end of 2020.
+The resulting program, NPPV, started at the end of 2020.

 Health authorities reported in December 2020 that former COVID-19 patients also have an indication for this vaccine because of the damage their lungs incurred.
 Vaccinating this group is not part of the NPPV program.